 Seminole State's fastpitch softball program was established in 1995 under the leadership of Head Coach Courtney Miller.
-Over the years, Miller has built a nationally recognized program that has qualified for the state tournament for eight consecutive seasons.
+Over the years, Miller has built a nationally recognized program that has qualified for the state tournament for thirteen consecutive seasons.

 Each year, Raider fastpitch softball players are recognized for their team contributions, consistently earning All-Conference, All-State, All-Academic and All-American honors.